Icinga/icinga2/doc/9-icinga2-api.md

         ]
     }

-Package names starting with an underscore are exclusive to the Icinga 2 daemon and must not be used.
+Package names starting with an underscore are reserved for internal packages and must not be used.

 ### <a id="icinga2-api-config-management-create-config-stage"></a> Uploading configuration for a Config Package